PS5 and Xbox Series X, Series S restock hits Walmart at 3 p.m. ET

-First Best Buy, now Walmart: The retailer has confirmed that it will have all four next-gen consoles -- both versions of the PS5, the Xbox Series X and the Xbox Series S -- available for online-only sales today at noon PT (3 p.m.
-ET) today, Tuesday, Dec.
-15.
+Walmart is at it again.
+The retailer has confirmed that it will have all four next-gen consoles -- both versions of the PS5, the Xbox Series X and the Xbox Series S -- available for online-only sales today at noon PT (3 p.m.
+ET), Thursday, Dec.
+17. If this sounds familiar, it's because the retailer's last online restock was just two days ago.
+One important note: Walmart is already specifying that this round of consoles will not arrive in time for Christmas.

-This is the first online availability at Walmart we've seen since the day before Thanksgiving.
-As usual, the same rules apply: These will likely sell out instantly, but we're providing the links below for you to try your luck.
+This is only the second online availability at Walmart we've seen since the day before Thanksgiving.
+As usual, these will likely sell out instantly, but we're providing the links below for you to try your luck.
 Looking for other retailers?
 Check for restocks at Amazon, GameStop and Target here.

 This is the less pricey Digital Edition, which has the same specs as the more expensive one, including an 825GB solid-state drive, except that it lacks the optical drive.
 If you have a good broadband connection, your money is best spent right here.
 Read our PS5 review.

 This is Microsoft's top-of-the-line console equipped with four times the processing power of the Xbox One.
-It has a Blu-ray drive, 1TB of solid-state storage and can output in 4K resolution.
+It has a Blu-ray drive and 1TB of solid-state storage and can output in 4K resolution.
 Read our Xbox Series X review.

-This is a step-down from the $499 Xbox Series X. It plays all the same games, but it's capped at 1440p resolution, has half as much storage (500GB versus 1TB) and lacks the Series X's Blu-ray player.
+This plays all the same games as the $499 Xbox Series X, but it's capped at 1440p resolution, has half as much storage (500GB versus 1TB) and lacks the Series X's Blu-ray player.
+It costs less and would be a good choice depending on your setup.
 Read our Xbox Series S review.

 CNET's deal team scours the web for great deals on tech products and much more.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.